kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 1. Add a feature gate `NodeSwapEnabled` to enable swap support.
 1. Leave the default value of kubelet flag `--fail-on-swap` to `true`, to avoid changing default behaviour.
-1. Introduce a new kubelet config parameter, `MemorySwapLimit`.
+1. Introduce a new kubelet config parameter, `MemorySwap`, which configures how much swap Kubernetes workloads can use on the node.
 1. Introduce a new CRI parameter, `memory_swap_limit_in_bytes`.
-1. Integrate new kubelet config and pass values to CRI for container creation.
 1. Ensure container runtimes are updated so they can make use of the new CRI configuration.
+1. Based on the behaviour set in the kubelet config, the kubelet will instruct the CRI on the amount of swap to allocate to each container.
+The container runtime will then write the swap settings to the container level cgroup.

 ### Enabling swap as an end user

 Swap can be enabled as follows:

 1. Provision swap on the target worker nodes,
-1. Enable `NodeMemorySwap` flag on the kubelet,
+1. Enable the `NodeMemorySwap` feature flag on the kubelet,
 1. Set `--fail-on-swap` flag to `false`, and
-1. (Optional) Configure `MemorySwapLimit` in the KubeletConfig for tuning.
+1. (Optional) Allow Kubernetes workloads to use swap by setting `MemorySwap.SwapBehavior=UnlimitedSwap` in the kubelet config.

 ### API Changes

 #### KubeConfig addition

-We will add an optional `MemorySwapLimit` value to the `KubeletConfig` struct in [pkg/kubelet/apis/config/types.go] for a compatible API change as follows:
+We will add an optional `MemorySwap` value to the `KubeletConfig` struct in [pkg/kubelet/apis/config/types.go] as follows:

 [pkg/kubelet/apis/config/types.go]: https://github.com/kubernetes/kubernetes/blob/6baad0a1d45435ff5844061aebab624c89d698f8/pkg/kubelet/apis/config/types.go#L81